MLXXXp/Arduboy2/README.md

 Once the logo display sequence completes, the sketch continues.

+For developers who wish to quickly begin testing, or impatient users who want to go strait to playing their game, the boot logo sequence can be bypassed by holding the *RIGHT* button while powering up, and then releasing it.
+Alternatively, the *RIGHT* button can be pressed while the logo is scrolling down.

 ### "Flashlight" mode

 If the *UP* button is pressed and held when the Arduboy is powered on, it enters *flashlight* mode.
 This turns the RGB LED fully on, and all the pixels of the screen are lit, resulting in a bright white light suitable as a small flashlight.
 (For an incorrect RGB LED, only the screen will light).
 To exit *flashlight* mode, press the *DOWN* button to continue with the sketch.